helmut1337/freepbx-ucp-openid/README.md

 ];
 ```

-Dont forget to add an user-attribute named "pbx-user" in the keycloak realm-settings and add it via mappers to the openid scope.
+Dont forget to add an user-attribute named "pbx-user" in the keycloak realm-settings and add it via mappers to the openid scope.\
+The PHP-Script clones your /etc/freepbx.conf into /var/www/html/ucp/freepbx-cfg-clone.php because the freepbx.conf cannot be included without unwanted output.

 ## Uninstall
 To remove just run:
 ```
 su asterisk
 cd /var/www/html/ucp
 mv .htaccess.backup .htaccess
-    rm -rf openid-index.php
+rm -rf openid-index.php freepbx-cfg-clone.php
 ```
 In case you have lost your .htaccess.backup file you can edit the .htaccess file by
 ```